tdilauro/Simplified-wiki/ContentSources.md

 * [Ohio State](https://ohiostatepress.org/index.htm?/books/openaccess.htm) (about 150 books, chapters in individual PDFs)
 * [Cornell](http://ecommons.library.cornell.edu/greatest_hits.html) (a big mess--I have no idea how much stuff is here)

-### Publishers who might be interested in cutting a deal
+### Entities who might be interested in cutting a deal
+* [FeedBooks](http://www.feedbooks.com/) - An ebook distributor that is much closer to us politically than 3M/Overdrive.
 * Kensington - Street literature, hard to get into libraries
 * Tor Forge "had a freemium model at one point but not sure they still do".
 Leonard happens to know Tor's editor-in-chief professionally and can ask him about this.
 * Singularity and Company.
 A bookstore in Brooklyn that acquires the rights to, digitizes and releases two books every month (one science fiction, one pulp adventure) on a subscription basis.
 [SAmple subscription offer.](http://singularityshop.com/collections/ebooks/products/lifetime-gift-subscription-to-savethescifi-com)